bitsoal/VASP_HTC_framework/Manual.md

 - **comment\_incar\_tags**, optional.
 comment VASP INCAR tags
 *If multiple tags need to be commented, separate them with commas.*
+**It doesn't make sense that you comment an INCAR tag using `comment_incar_tags` while resetting it in `add_new_incar_tags` sub-block simultaneously.
+If such a contradiction takes place, an error will be incurred.**
 Default: empty

 --------------------------